Embeddings of locally compact hyperbolic groups into Lp-spaces: Introduction

-Finally, we elaborate on Yu's result that finitely generated hyperbolic groups admit proper affine isometric actions, with compression $\geq 1/p$, on an $L_p$-space for $p$ sufficiently large \cite{Yu:1} (this result also follows independently from both the work of B. Nica \cite{Nica} and the work of M. Bourdon \cite{Bourdonmain}).
+After this, we elaborate on Yu's result that finitely generated hyperbolic groups admit proper affine isometric actions, with compression $\geq 1/p$, on an $L_p$-space for $p$ sufficiently large \cite{Yu:1} (this result also follows independently from both the work of B. Nica \cite{Nica} and the work of M. Bourdon \cite{Bourdonmain}).
 Bourdon shows moreover that $p$ is {\em sufficiently large} when it is strictly larger than the Ahlfors regular conformal dimension of the hyperbolic boundary of the group (see \cite{Bourdonmain}).
 Yves de Cornulier asked whether a similar result would be valid in the locally compact hyperbolic setting.
 We answer this question affirmatively.
-Note that we are allowed to exclude the amenable case by Corollary \ref{cor:amco1}. \begin{theorem}[See Theorem \ref{thm:conformal}] Let $G$ be a non-amenable locally compact non-elementary hyperbolic group and denote the Ahlfors regular conformal dimension of $\partial G$ by $Q$.
+Note that we are allowed to exclude the amenable case by Corollary \ref{cor:amco1}. \begin{theorem}[See Theorem \ref{theorem:conformal}] Let $G$ be a non-amenable locally compact non-elementary hyperbolic group and denote the Ahlfors regular conformal dimension of $\partial G$ by $Q$.
 Then for each $p>Q$, there is a metrically proper affine isometric action of $G$ on a finite $l_p$-direct sum of copies of $L_p(G)$.
 The linear part of the action is the finite direct sum of the natural translation actions.
 One can choose the corresponding $1$-cocycle to have compression function $\succeq t^{1/p}$.
-In particular, we thus have $\alpha_p^*(G)\geq 1/p$. \end{theorem} \begin{remark} By combining property (T) and a result by Fisher-Margulis, there exists $\epsilon(G)>0$ such that $\alpha_p^*(G)=0$ for $1\leq p\leq 2+\epsilon(G)$.
-On the other hand, note that our result shows that $\epsilon(G)$ can not be arbitrarily large when $G$ is locally compact hyperbolic. \end{remark} \begin{remark} Bogdan Nica \cite{Nica} proved that finitely generated hyperbolic groups admit a proper affine isometric action on $l^p(\partial G \times \partial G)$ for $p$ {\em sufficiently large}.
-The advantage of this result is that the $L_p$-space on which the group acts, is explicitly known: it is $l^p(\partial G \times \partial G)$.
+In particular, we thus have $\alpha_p^*(G)\geq 1/p$. \end{theorem} \begin{remark} Bogdan Nica \cite{Nica} proved that finitely generated hyperbolic groups admit a proper affine isometric action on $L^p(\partial G \times \partial G)$ for $p$ {\em sufficiently large}.
+The advantage of this result is that the $L_p$-space on which the group acts, is explicitly known: it is $L^p(\partial G \times \partial G)$.
 The down side is that he does not obtain a nice lower bound on the minimal $p$ for which this is true.
-Bogdan Nica informed us that it should be possible to generalize his proof to the locally compact hyperbolic groups that contain a finitely generated hyperbolic and cocompact subgroup. \end{remark} Pierre Pansu showed that the Ahlfors regular conformal dimension of the boundary of $G=Sp(n,1), F_4^{-20}$ is known to be $4n+2$ and $22$ respectively \cite{Pansu}.
+Bogdan Nica informed us that it should be possible to generalize his proof to the locally compact hyperbolic groups that contain a finitely generated hyperbolic and cocompact subgroup. \end{remark} Pierre Pansu showed that the Ahlfors regular conformal dimension of the boundary of $G=Sp(n,1)$ (and $F_4^{-20}$) equals $4n+2$ (and $22$ respectively) \cite{Pansu}.
 Based on the observation that $G$ is hyperbolic, our methods thus also provide a new proof for the following. \begin{corollary} The group $G=F_4^{-20}$ for $p>22$ and the groups $G=Sp(n,1)$ for $p>4n+2$ admit proper affine isometric actions on an $L_p$-space such that the associated $1$-cocycle has compression at least $1/p$. \end{corollary} In \cite{Valette}, the authors' main result is that $Sp(n,1)$ (and $F_4^{-20}$) admit a proper affine isometric action on $L_p(Sp(n,1))$ ($L_p(F_4^{-20})$ respectively) for $p>4n+2$ ($p>22$ respectively).
+The method in \cite{Valette} does not (and cannot) provide any lower bound for the compression of the $L_p$-cocycle.